 Continuing the Benefits of an IRA for Your Heirs

 When you die, however, that nest egg breaks open and passes to your listed beneficiaries.
-Two most common scenarios: (a) the kids spend it freely and get stuck with a huge tax bill or (b) creditors descend on the unprotected money.
+The two most common scenarios are (a) the kids spend it freely and get stuck with a huge tax bill or (b) creditors descend on the unprotected money.

-The Livens Law Firm can help you establish an IRA inheritance trust to protect those assets from claims and protect your heirs from themselves.
+The Livens Law Firm can help you establish an IRA inheritance trust to protect those assets from claims, as well as protect your heirs from themselves.
 Our Bedford, Texas, law practice offers comprehensive estate planning solutions to clients across the Dallas-Fort Worth area and statewide.
 Call (800) 569-2663 for a free consultation.

-Upon your death, the assets contained in your IRA can now be protected from your beneficiaries' creditors, and the annual distributions may be distributed over your beneficiaries' lifetime.
-Thus, what starts as a $200,000 IRA can now, for example, become literally worth millions.
+Upon your death, the assets in your IRA can be protected from your beneficiaries' creditors, and the annual distributions may be distributed over your beneficiaries' lifetime.
+For example, what starts as a $200,000 IRA can become literally worth millions.

-Non-spouse beneficiaries (i.e., children) generally withdraw the entire amount of the IRA upon your death.
-The benefit of the IRA trust is that the children will have creditor protection for the IRA and they have the option of withdrawing the annual distributions over their lifetime.
+Non-spouse beneficiaries (i.e., children) generally withdraw the entire amount of the IRA upon the death of the parent.
+The benefits of the IRA trust are that the children will have creditor protection for the IRA, and they have the option of withdrawing the annual distributions over their lifetime.
 A further benefit is that you can require the children to take distributions over their lifetime.
-The principal continues to grow and provides a predictable income stream over their lifetime, and only the annual distributions are taxed.
+The principal continues to grow and provides a predictable income stream, and only the annual distributions are taxed.
 If you have faith in your child's fiscal restraint and financial sense, we can also establish the IRA inheritance trust as a beneficiary-controlled trust.

 Example: Say that Joe's daughter inherits his $200,000 IRA.
 Whether she spends it or reinvests, there will be a big tax bill the following year.
 With an IRA inheritance trust, the money stays put the government, creditors and the beneficiaries themselves can't get at it.
 Assuming an 8 percent annual return, Joe's daughter would take out some $700,000 in minimum distributions if she lived another 30 years and still leave $300,000 to Joe's grandchildren when she dies!